Welcome...

 They appear without warning, creeping in before becoming fully blown.

-If you get excited about how well you’re doing the exercise, well that’s a feeling, so clear this as well.
+Or you might be excited about how well you’re doing the excited, and that’s a feeling, so clear it too.

 This is clearing in a nutshell

-You keep your mind and body void of all thoughts, images, and feelings.
+You keep your mind and body void of thoughts, images, and feelings.

-There are not matras to repeat, shapes to visualize, or anything else.
+With this exercise, there are no mantras to repeat, shapes to visualize, or anything else.

 So...